 An urgent, pulsing alt-pop cry, Like Language’s “Like a Drug” is a dark anthem swelling with heartache and vulnerability.

 There’s nothing harder than watching a loved one suffer, and being unable to do anything to stop their pain – especially when it comes to addiction.
-A tragic experience for all involved, addiction affects more than just the user: It impacts the lives of everyone around them, as is evidenced in Like Language’s emotionally strained anthem, “Like a Drug.”
+A tragic experience for all involved, addiction affects more than just the user, and one has to go to a LA rehab center to get treated.
+It impacts the lives of everyone around them, as is evidenced in Like Language’s emotionally strained anthem, “Like a Drug.”

 Hurry up, I’m tired of waiting